 One of the easiest ways that you can prevent staining on your teeth is by cutting back on the amount of coffee that you drink on a regular basis.
 If you’re really gung ho about keeping your teeth white, you can even choose to avoid drinking coffee altogether.
 This method boils down to one simple fact: the less coffee you drink, the less your teeth get exposed to pigment and staining.
 Just don’t make your alternative drinking tea, since tea is even worse when it comes to teeth stains.

 The pigment that sticks to your teeth is just like any other food particle or bacteria from other foods and drinks, which means it can be cleared away fairly easily by brushing your teeth, flossing, and rinsing with mouthwash.
-By timing when you take your coffee breaks around a meal for example, you can soon after follow up that cup of coffee with your normal oral hygiene routine to make sure those stains never have a chance to settle.
-Drinking plenty of water throughout the day will also help, since the water will wash away a decent amount of pigment and food particles.
+By timing when you take your coffee breaks around a meal, for example, you can soon after following up that cup of coffee with your normal oral hygiene routine to make sure those stains never have a chance to settle.
+Drinking plenty of water throughout the day will also help since the water will wash away a decent amount of pigment and food particles.

-Having a consistent oral hygiene routine at home is essential, but so is going to your regularly scheduled appointments with us at Picasso Smiles for a deeper cleaning.
+Having a consistent oral hygiene routine at home is essential, but so is going to your regularly scheduled appointments with us at Picasso Smiles for deeper cleaning.
 Even with brushing, flossing, and rinsing religiously, you can still end up with some minor plaque buildup that we will clear away to leave you with a perfectly clean smile.

-If you already have some noticeable coffee stains on your teeth, a regular cleaning may not be enough, but our professional teeth whitening treatment will certainly do the trick.
+If you already have some noticeable coffee stains on your teeth, regular cleaning may not be enough, but our professional teeth whitening treatment will certainly do the trick.
 We utilize the Zoom! teeth whitening system which uses a high-strength hydrogen peroxide whitening gel that, when activated with a special laser, penetrates your tooth enamel to lift deep stains and get rid of discoloration.